ameier38/infrastructure/1-identity/README.md

         ]
     }
     ```
-3. Create a user `admin` with the `assume-identity-deployer` policy attached.
+3. Create an `admin` user with the `assume-identity-deployer` policy attached.
 4. Add `admin` user keys to `~/.aws/credentials` file.
 5. Add profile to assume `identity-deployer` role to `~/.aws/config` file.